-For every three (3) unexcused absences accrued in a nine week period, a student will be referred to the Administration/Attendance Review Committee.
+For every three (3) unexcused absences accrued in a nine-week period, a student will be referred to the Administration/Attendance Review Committee.
 Please note that any absence that cannot be defined as an excused absence, as listed above, will be unexcused.

 Excessive absences may result in the student's report card reflecting insufficient attendance to receive a grade and / or grades being negatively affected, being kept off field trips and / or special activities.

+Family Vacation

-Family Vacation - All family vacations should be scheduled during school breaks.
-Absences due to vacations will be considered unexcused absences and work cannot be made up for a grade.
+All family vacations should be scheduled during school breaks.
+Absences due to vacations will be considered unexcused absences.